-- To disseminate and implement the core principles of the World Heritage Convention and best practices of heritage restoration, conservation and management.
+To disseminate and implement the core principles of the World Heritage Convention and best practices of heritage restoration, conservation and management.

 Flexibility is at the heart of the CCBP: network members are free to choose and implement any of the five training modules composing the CCBP according to their needs, the only obligation being to always implement the module on the Application of the World Heritage Convention.